A Guide to Project Reports with SharePoint

 Using the Project Office, senior management can track resources, work, issues, and risks at the portfolio level.
 At any time, it’s easy to click into a particular project site for more detail.

-Similarly, the Portfolio Template Report tracks metrics from multiple projects sites.
+Like the Project Office Template, the Portfolio Template Report tracks metrics from multiple projects sites.

 The Resource Allocation list allows users to plan resources at a high-level when submitting a request.